Regulation & Compliance

 The table below summarizes the main objectives.

-Objective | Description | Expected Impact |
+Objective Description Expected Impact

-Modernization | Update procedural and technical provisions (e.g., e-signatures, costs) | Bring Saudi arbitration practice closer to global norms |
+Modernization Update procedural and technical provisions, such as e-signatures and costs.
+Bring Saudi arbitration practice closer to global norms.

-Flexibility | Allow parties broader choice in arbitrator selection and governing law | Improve accessibility for local and international users |
+Flexibility Allow parties broader choice in arbitrator selection and governing law.
+Improve accessibility for local and international users.

-Efficiency | Introduce time limits and cost accountability | Reduce delays and administrative burdens |
+Efficiency Introduce time limits and cost accountability.
+Reduce delays and administrative burdens.

-Consistency | Codify tribunal powers (jurisdiction, award form, suspension limits) | Strengthen enforceability and predictability |
+Consistency Codify tribunal powers, including jurisdiction, award form, and suspension limits.
+Strengthen enforceability and predictability.

 These refinements represent a natural progressionو from establishing a system to fine-tuning it for modern commercial reality.